RESEARCH STARTER

 According to a 2022 survey from the Pew Research Center, about 98 percent of public schools controlled access to school buildings during school hours in the 2019-2020 school year, while schools using security camera technology increased to 91 percent.
 As for preparedness in the event of a shooting, 96 percent of schools reported having a written emergency plan and 98 percent had condcuted a lockdown drill.

 Another deadly shooting at a public high school, which occurred on February 14, 2018, in Parkland, Florida, reignited discussions and debates regarding what measures to take to ensure that children and young adults can feel safe on school grounds.
 Ex-student Nikolas Cruz opened fire at Marjory Stoneman Douglas High School, killing seventeen students and teachers before discarding his weapon and attempting to escape by blending in with fleeing crowds of scared students; he was apprehended shortly after.
-As the attacker once again used a military-style assault rifle, several surviving students immediately began calling for changes to gun control laws, planning protests and walkouts to lobby for legislation while others, including President Donald Trump, resurrected the controversial proposal to arm teachers.
+As the attacker once again used a military-style assault rifle, several surviving students immediately began calling for changes to gun control laws, planning protests and walkouts to lobby for legislation while others, including President Donald Trump, resurrected the controversial proposal to arm teachers, suggesting that the federal government would provide educators with firearms training.
 The president also held a televised discussion about school safety policies with Stoneman Douglas students and their families.
-In the wake of the shooting, several other states had renewed their focus on school security measures.
+Trump's education secretary, Betsy DeVos, released a plan to purchase guns for teachers with federal funds.
+After the shooting, several other states had renewed their focus on school security measures.
+For example, in 2018, Florida lawmakers passed a controversial statewide school marshal program to provide gun training and carrying permits to schoolteachers.
+The program was supported by Republicans but opposed by Democrats, as well as Parkland shooting survivors and families.

 Bibliography